mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information or visit the [wiki page](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant) for additional information on using the bridge as a Home Assistant Add-on.

+## What's Changed in v2.3.6

+* NEW: Add support for email 2FA (#880) Thanks @foobarmeow!
+* NEW: ENV Option `MFA_TYPE` - allows you to specify a verification type to use when an account has multiple options enabled.
+Will default to the primary option from the app if not set.
+Valid options are:
+  * `TotpVerificationCode`
+  * `PrimaryPhone`
+  * `Email`

 ## What's Changed in v2.3.5

 * FIXED: response code and error handling for Wyze Web API.